MS Pacific: History

 The ship began operation in 1971 with Flagship Cruises, under the name Sea Venture.
+She operated cruises between the United States and Bermuda, which had been settled by the survivors of the wreck of the original Sea Venture in 1609.
+As Sea Venture, she came to the rescue of Cunard's Queen Elizabeth 2, after the latter had major engine trouble in 1974.

 In April 1975, she was sold to P&O's newly-acquired Princess Cruises along with sister ship Island Venture.
 The pair were renamed Pacific Princess and Island Princess.

-As Sea Venture, she came to the rescue of Cunard's Queen Elizabeth 2, after the latter had major engine trouble.

-Princess Cruises agreed to have their cruise ships featured in the television romantic comedy anthology series The Love Boat, which debuted in 1976 as a made-for-TV movie and as regular show in 1977.
-The ship featured in nearly every episode of the series (which was filmed primarily on sets in a production studio) was Pacific Princess, although other ships also appeared, including Island Princess.
+Princess Cruises agreed to have their cruise ships featured in the TV series The Love Boat, which debuted in 1976 as a made-for-TV movie and as regular show in 1977.
+The ship featured in most of the episodes was Pacific Princess, although other ships also appeared, including Island Princess.
+The series, that was filmed primarily on sets in a production studio, was occasionally filmed aboard the actual vessels.
 The term "Love Boat" was heavily used by Princess Cruises in their marketing, and became synonymous with Pacific Princess.
-The success of the up-beat television show, which remained on the air until 1987, is largely credited with the increase in popularity of cruise ship travel in North America.
+The success of the up-beat television show, which remained on the air until 1986, is largely credited with the increase in popularity of cruise ship travel in North America.

 In 1998 Pacific Princess was impounded by police in Piraeus, Greece after 25 kg of heroin was found on board, smuggled by Filipino crewmen.
 According to police sources quoted in the BBC report at the time, there was evidence the ship had become a major tool for drug smugglers in the Mediterranean.

 Pacific Princess was sold in 2001, but was leased back and continued to operate as part of the Princess fleet until 2002, when the former Renaissance Cruises R3 replaced her and took her name.

 Pacific Princess made her final voyage with Princess Cruises in October/November 2002, sailing from New York City to Rome, Italy.
 She then began operating for Pullmantur Cruises of Spain as Pacific, sailing in the Caribbean.
 Pacific was later chartered to and operated by CVC in Brazil during the Southern summer and by Quail Cruises in Spain during the Northern Summer.